koenrane/KR-new-site/content/import/seeking-power-is-often-convergently-instrumental-in-mdps.md

 ![](https://assets.turntrout.com/static/images/posts/nagfmt4mgzuwhuii0yuf.avif)
 <br/>Figure: As the agent cares more about the future, more and more goals incentivize navigating the _Wait!_ bottleneck.
 When the agent cares a lot about the future, waiting is _more probable under optimality_ than eating candy.

-> [!info] Definition: Action optimality probability
+> [!math] Definition: Action optimality probability
 > At discount rate $\gamma$, action $a$ _is more probable under optimality than action_ $a’$ _at state_ $s$ when
 >
 > $$